 N | Indicates progress payments or CAS needs to be charged |

 A7.C2.11.2.
 Constructive Delivery Reporting.
-This is the reporting of quantities of items on LOA lines having a unit of issue of each (EA) for the generic codes listed below.
+This is the reporting of quantities of items on LOA lines having a unit of issue of each for the generic codes listed below.
 DoD components must report within 30 days of title transfer to the purchasing country, constructive deliveries to DFAS-IN in the 'C1' constructive delivery transaction format.
 These transactions are not part of the formal FMS billing system.

 A7.C2.11.2.1.
 The following generic codes apply: